 - 1 tablespoon adobo sauce

 - salt/pepper to taste

-- Heat oil in a large pot or dutch oven.
-Add onions and garlic and sauté on medium heat until onions are almost translucent.
+- Heat the oil in a large pot or dutch oven.
+Add the onions and garlic and sauté on medium heat until onions are almost translucent.

-- Increase heat to med-high and bring soup to a gentle boil, then reduce heat to medium and simmer for 15-20 minutes.
+- Increase the heat to high and bring soup to a gentle boil, then reduce heat to medium and simmer for 15-20 minutes.

 - Serve topped with tortilla strips and an assortment of toppings.

-- Place sliced tortillas in a bowl and toss with the olive oil and salt.
+- Place the sliced tortillas in a bowl and toss with the olive oil and salt.